-- Understand and keep up-to-date with local safeguarding arrangements. - Make the necessary child protection referrals to appropriate agencies. - Understand when they should consider calling the police, in line with the National Police Chiefs' Council (NPCC) guidance. - Liaise with the deputy DSLs to inform them of safeguarding issues and ongoing enquiries. - Liaise with the deputy DSLs to ensure effective safeguarding outcomes.

-- Act as a source of support for pupils who have been abused by, or who have abused, other pupils. - Lead the school in taking a preventative approach to child-on-child abuse.
+- Understand and keep up-to-date with local safeguarding arrangements. - Act as the main point of contact with the three safeguarding partners and the child death review partner, or appoint a deputy DSL to fulfil this need. - Ensure the necessary child protection referrals to appropriate agencies. - Understand when they should consider calling the police, in line with the National Police Chiefs' Council (NPCC) guidance. - Liaise with the deputy DSLs to inform them of safeguarding issues and ongoing enquiries. - Liaise with the deputy DSLs to ensure effective safeguarding outcomes. - Act as a source of support for pupils who have been abused by, or who have abused, other pupils. - Lead the school in taking a preventative approach to child-on-child abuse.